triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 The number of GPUs required to host the model is equal to product of the values of `.tensor` and `.pipeline`.
 It is important to note that the GPUs used to host a model must reside on the same node.

+> [!Note]
-_Combining GPUs which reside on separate nodes is not covered in this guide._
+> Combining GPUs which reside on separate nodes is not covered in this guide.

 ### Utilizing Multiple GPU SKUs

 Given the relative limited availability of certain SKUs of GPU, it is not uncommon for services to be required to operate on a mix of GPU hardware.
-For example, the number of nodes with NVIDIA Hopper based devices might be insufficient to me load requirements and your clusters have spare nodes with NVIDIA Ampere based devices.
+For example, the number of nodes with NVIDIA Hopper based devices might be insufficient to meet load requirements and your clusters may have spare nodes with NVIDIA Ampere based devices.
 In this scenario, it would make sense to create multiple deployment of the same model using the steps [above](#deploying-single-gpu-models) and placing them all behind a single Kubernetes service for load-balancing needs.
-Doing so will enable both SKU of devices to automatically scale independently and provide compute capacity for the service.
+Doing so will enable both SKUs of devices to automatically scale independently and provide compute capacity for the service.

 To achieve this, we can update the chart to not create a service with our deployment and to include the selector labels specified by the shared service.